Temyd/Twitter-Analysis-of-NG30daysoflearning/README.md

 This is a project to show what I learnt in Day 15 and 16 of the NG30daysoflearning.
 "Storytelling with PowerBi by [Paul]()"

 # Problem Statement
-TheOyinbooke and friends decided to set up a training NG30daysoflearning for the Nigerian University students affected by the ongoing ASUU strike.
+[TheOyinbooke](https://twitter.com/TheOyinbooke/status/1523694387770789888?s=20&t=cMFdNmB-FERzi_jbe14iLw) and friends decided to set up a training NG30daysoflearning for the Nigerian University students affected by the ongoing ASUU strike.
 Their goal was to equip the students with the necessary skills, needed to kickstart a carrer in the Data world.

-Few days ago i received a maill from one of the organisers, in which i was told to analyse the twitter engagement of the programme and draw out necessary insights that can be used to answer the big question "Was this programme a sucess"
+Few days ago I received a mail from one of the organisers, in which I was told to analyse the twitter engagement of the programme and draw out necessary insights that can be used to answer the big question **Was this programme a sucCess**

 # Data Sourcing
 Dataset was provided in two forms, of which any can be used